How to Use AI to Plan a Trip and Build a Usable Itinerary

 A spreadsheet gives your trip structure.
 A map gives it context.

 Once your Google Sheets itinerary includes destinations or addresses, you can use Travel Mapper to turn those rows into a visual trip map.
-This is useful because travel plans are not just lists.
+This is useful because a travel plan also needs timing, location context, transport, bookings, and notes.
 Location matters.

 Mapping your itinerary helps you see: